-We kept as much tradition as we could, but as I’m from Tutong, we didn’t really have a million functions or traditions to follow.
+We kept as much tradition as we could, but as I’m from Tutong, we didn’t really have a million functions or traditions to follow and GD’s family is pretty chill.
 So was able to keep it quite minimal.

 Ok technically this is not an engagement ceremony per se.
 It’s basically his family came over to my house to ask formally for my hand in marriage and also so my family can communicate to them our “demands” (highly orchestrated – since we started planning the wedding since March 2012 haha).

 But it’s nice to have a party at the house and see my cousins.
 Essentially this is my mum’s gig – she ran the show.
 We prepared food, doorgifts, and I dressed up too.

 Doorgifts are my Mum’s homemade manisan made with love.
 Hehe.

 Served food, catered by my sister’s sister in law’s friend.
 LOL.
 Information given to me was quite vague.
 But the food was excellent and they even covered our table.
 Haha.

 While they were preparing downstairs, I was busy camwhoring upstairs.
 Wore a Cotton On Chiffon Blouse with some shoulder studs and a silver skirt I made during previous hari raya.
 Also wore my late grandmother’s silver belt and my hair up in a bun like how she used to do.